wenching/CRI-BIO-646-BMB-RKeenan/README.md

 RNA-Seq Analysis Pipeline based on [CRI](http://cri.uchicago.edu/) HPC system

+# CAUTION

+**THIS PACKAGE IS LARGE, PLEASE DO NOT DOWNLOAD THIS PIPELINE TO YOUR HOME DIRECTORY** **USE OTHER LOCATION LIKE /gpfs/data/bioinformatics/username**

 ## Dataset

 The RNA-seq data used in this tutorial are from the project CRI-BIO-646-BMB-RKeenan.